SimpleITK/SimpleITK/Readme.md

 --------
 We encourage any contributions from the community!

 To submit code to SimpleITK, simply follow the standard GitHub workflow.
 More information can be found [here](https://guides.github.com/activities/forking/) and [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) regarding the workflow and getting your computer setup.

+After cloning the repository, run `./Utilities/SetupForDevelopment.sh` from within the SimpleITK repository to setup Git hooks.

 Branches
 * **next** - Contains future features that are unlikely to be stable.
-This is the default branch you should push changes to
+These will be tested nightly at CDash.
+If the tests are passed, then they will be merged into master.
+This is the default branch you should push changes to.
-* **master** - Stable branch of the code and suitable for most users when building SimpleITK
+* **master** - Stable branch of the code and suitable for most users when building SimpleITK.
-* **release** - Branch of the code from the latest release
+* **release** - Branch of the code from the latest release.

+The comprehensive regression testing is reported to the [CDash Dashboard](https://open.cdash.org/index.php?project=SimpleITK).
+This include extensive nightly testing on the next branch, nightly distributions packages on the release or master branch, and continuous integration from Github pull requests.

 Documentation
 -------------